ahset/tictactoe/README.md

 It can be downloaded at https://www.oracle.com/technetwork/java/javase/downloads/index.html.

-If you already have it, just double click on the application or open the terminal in the folder you downloaded the files and type
+If you already have it installed, just double click on the TicTacToeDTI.jar file or open the terminal in the folder you downloaded the file and type
 ```
 $ java -jar TicTacToeDTI.jar
 ```